piyushsinghpasi/SVM-based-Hate-speech-detection/README.md

 datasets library is used
 ##### If any other dependency issue then please install from within notebook only using '!pip install package_name'

-## Running notebooks in project
+## Running notebooks
-#### Before running the notebooks go to the google drive link below and download the Project folder for all models and data
+#### Before running the notebooks go to the google drive link below and download the folder for all models and data
 https://drive.google.com/drive/folders/1vZEvqBAgGv-8quZ7Enrv8HNELiD4E7wl?usp=sharing
 #### Once downloaded please adjust the ingestion path in the notebooks to point to correct location accordingly.
 For each Notebook in Code folder: